arpg/coloradar-library/README.md

 x-dataset-volume: &dataset_volume ~/<some-dir>:/data/coloradar
 ```

-Finally, run the Jupyter server inside the container:
+Finally, run a Jupyter server inside the container:
 ```bash
 docker compose up --build jupyter
 ```

-The examples should now be accessible at `http://localhost:8888`.
-You can open it in your browser or IDE.
-Open `demo.ipynb` to examine the dataset.
+The examples are now accessible at `http://localhost:8888`.
+Open this address in your browser or IDE.
+Run `demo.ipynb` to inspect the dataset.

+See more scripts in [examples](examples/README.md).

-## Build Options
+# Build Options

 ### 1. Using Pre-built Images